zhouzi/graphql-codegen-factories/contributing.md

 1. Fork the repository.
 2. Clone the repository.
-3. Install the dependencies by running `npm install`.
+3. Install the dependencies by running `yarn`.

-## Available scripts

-- `npm test` runs the tests.
-- `npm run build:examples` build the examples, also a good way to test the plugin in real conditions.
+This project uses yarn's workspaces so the code for the package is in `packages/graphql-codegen-factories`.